 There is very little drama in panels.
 I’d like to see panelists a bit more feisty, eager to engage in debate and debunk…but they rarely are (or do).
 Polite and well-mannered is more like it–don’t want to rock the boat or roil the waters.
 Keep it nice and tidy, which often means boring.

 Paul Kedrosky and I share a friend in the private equity business who asked us to contribute to a publication called PRIVATE EQUITY INTERNATIONAL.
 I wrote about speaking to private equity conferences, and Paul wrote about moderating panels and being a panelist.

-Please click on the link if you want some great instruction on how to be a great panel moderator.
+Please click on the link if you want to improve your panel moderation skills.
 And PS, my ulterior motives are nil.
 I don’t know Paul, never met him, and just this minute got his permission to send you his way.
-However, I really like his blog.
+He writes with dash and humor.